ssxdd/Word-docx-Generator/README.md

 # Word-docx-Generator
-Uses a word docx file as template to fill in content and batch generate documents
+Word-docx-Generator is a Python utility that uses a word docx file as template to fill in content and batch generate documents.
+Batch content can be fed from an excel spreadsheet or csv file.